-AI Governance in Financial Services: What Insurers Should Know About Emerging US and UK Approaches
+AI in Financial Services: What You Should Know About Emerging US and UK Approaches

 - Watertrace Limited

-As insurers increasingly embed artificial intelligence into underwriting, claims handling, fraud detection, and operational workflows, governance expectations are evolving just as quickly.
+As financial institutions across insurance, banking and asset management increasingly embed artificial intelligence into underwriting, claims processing, investment analysis, fraud detection, compliance, and operational workflows, governance expectations are evolving just as quickly.

 Boards are now faced with a practical challenge: how to ensure AI systems remain transparent, controllable, and resilient while regulatory expectations are still developing.

-Across the financial services ecosystem, regulators are increasingly shifting their focus from supporting AI innovation toward strengthening governance and supervisory oversight.
+Across the financial services ecosystem, regulators are rapidly shifting their focus from supporting AI innovation toward strengthening governance and supervisory oversight.

 In the United States, detailed implementation tooling for AI governance in financial services is increasingly emerging through industry-led frameworks such as the recent Financial Services AI Risk Management Framework (FS AI RMF), alongside supervisory oversight from multiple federal financial regulators.